-Completion of an abstract appropriate for submission to a non-student national meeting (student must submit name of the meeting, abstract submission dates, and intent to attend and present at the meeting if the abstract is accepted).
+Completion of an abstract appropriate for submission to a non-student national meeting (student must submit name of the meeting, abstract submission deadline (if not already passed), and intent to attend and present at the meeting if the abstract is accepted).
 If the submission deadline has passed, student must provide evidence of abstract submission, and, if available, the results.